License Plates & Placards in West VirginiaPage Overview

 - Division of Motor Vehicles

 - Charleston, WV 25317

 However, before you order your license plate, make sure you understand the following terms and conditions and meet the requirements:

 - Before you can receive a personalized plate, your vehicle must be titled and have a regular Class A plate.
-Only Class A vehicles (automobiles and pickup trucks weighing 8,000 pounds or fewer, and motorcycles) will be issued personalized plates.
+Only Class A vehicles will be issued personalized plates.

 - You must use the supplied order form and you must send the appropriate fees when you order your personalized license plate.
 If you fail to send the fees, your personalized license plate request will be reserved for 30 days.

 - A personalized plate will be issued only if the request is available, not obscene or offensive, and doesn't conflict with a regular series number.